The names Wattie’s and Plunket, two well recognised brands that are as familiar to New Zealanders as pavlova and the All-Blacks.

 For most of us, the Plunket nurse measured our first few years of growth and development, and Wattie’s® Baby Food was a regular feature on our menu.

-It was therefore no surprise when over twenty-eight years ago the two organisations formalised their relationship and launched the range of Wattie’s-Plunket baby foods.
+It was therefore no surprise when over twenty nine years ago the two organisations formalised their relationship and launched the range of Wattie’s-Plunket baby foods.
 The partnership has proved extremely beneficial to both organisations, and more importantly, New Zealand whānau have gained from the partnership.

-Plunket works with Wattie’s to support parents making suitable food choices for each stage of baby’s development in line with Ministry of Health guidelines.
-From Wattie’s perspective, Plunket’s input into product development is equally valued and welcomed Wattie's baby food is designed to provide a variety of age appropriate ingredients, flavours and textures as a complement to homemade baby food
+Wattie’s and Plunket work together providing helpful information and resources for caregivers about infant nutrition and starting solids, in line with the NZ Ministry of Health guidelines.
+From Wattie’s perspective, Plunket’s input into product development is equally valued and welcomed.
+Wattie's baby food is designed to provide a variety of age appropriate ingredients, flavours and textures as a complement to homemade baby food

-When Plunket first associated its name with the Wattie’s Plunket range of baby foods in 1988, Plunket and Wattie’s sought advice from the country’s most reputable nutrition experts including Dr John Birkbeck.
+When Plunket first associated its name with the Wattie’s Plunket range of baby foods in 1990, Plunket and Wattie’s sought advice from some of the country’s most reputable nutrition experts.